 It may also arise when the defendant kills a person while attempting to cause that person great bodily injuries, especially if there is an active order for protection barring contact.
 A conviction of this second level of murder can lead to forty-year imprisonment.

 This level of murder doesn’t involve the intent to kill.
 It’s usually filed as a depraved heart or mind offense.
-A third-degree murder charge can, for instance, occur when the defendant fires a gun or drives a vehicle into a crowd with no intent to kill anyone.
+A third-degree murder charge can, for instance, occur when the defendant fires a gun and accidentally shoots someone or drives a vehicle into a crowd with no intent to kill anyone.

 This murder charge may arise when the defendant’s disregard for the sanctity of life leads to the death of a person.
 It may also occur when someone sells defective Schedule I or II drugs to someone else, which leads to that person’s death.